WISDOM FOR LIVING DAILY DEVOTIONAL

-Ezekiel 46:18 says, “And the prince may never take anyone’s property by force.
-If he gives property to his sons, it must be from his own land, for I do not want any of my people unjustly evicted from their property” (New Living Translation).
+Ezekiel 46:18 says, “Moreover the prince shall not take any of the people’s inheritance by evicting them from their property; he shall provide an inheritance for his sons from his own property, so that none of My people may be scattered from his property” (New King James Version).
 Don’t take by force what is not yours, what God hasn’t given you or hasn’t given you yet, or won’t give you.

 Phone No: +2348155744752, +2348033113523